webqit/webqit-community.docs/objective-sql/README.md

 ...and the rest of the code can remain functional.

 [Learn more about Storage](storage) and see just what's possible.
 (DOCS coming soon.)

+## Schemas
+Objective SQL completely embraces the schema idea of SQL, and offers one simple, universal way to write these schemas that describe your data, whatever the underlying storage engine.